 Most sportsbooks will display odds in the American format as listed above.
 When Trout ran away with the MVP award in 2019 his odds had a minus (-) sign ahead of the number for a large part of the season.

 - Mike Trout -1,000

-That means that a bettor in August had to wager $1000 to win $100 by betting on Trout to win MVP.
-Although this year's race hasn't even begun yet, some books already have Trout with odds as high as -125.
+That means that a bettor in August had to wager $1,000 to win $100 by betting on Trout to win MVP.
+Before the season starts, almost every player will have a plus (+) sign ahead of their odds.

 If American odds aren't your thing, simply use a tool like our odds converter to switch the odds to decimal or fractional format.
 Most online sportsbooks also give you the option to change the odds format that you see.

 Los Angeles Angels SP/DH Shohei Ohtani is the solo betting favorite to win AL MVP at -150.

 San Diego Padres third baseman Manny Machado is the NL betting favorite at +275.

 Los Angeles Angels two-way player Shohei Ohtani won the 2021 AL MVP.
 Toronto Blue Jays teammates Vladimir Guerrero Jr. and Marcus Semien finished second and third, respectively.